 Continuously accelerating urban and industrial development poses a significant threat in the form of fragmentation, loss of natural habitat and loss of ecological integrity of remaining marine and coastal habitats in Saldanha Bay and Langebaan Lagoon.
 While many developments are ostensibly "landbased", several rely on ships to transport raw material and/or processed products to and from them.
 While the increase in vessel traffic associated with each of these individual developments may be minor, collectively they contribute to the ever-increasing number of vessels visiting the Bay each year as well as to the increasing volumes of ballast water that are discharged into the Bay.
 Similarly, each of the individual developments also contributes to the increases in the volume of wastewater and stormwater that is produced (and ultimately discharged into the Bay) each year.
 The challenge of addressing these cumulative impacts in an area such as Saldanha is immense.

 The current and future desired state of the greater Saldanha Bay area is polarised, where industrial development (Saldanha Bay IDZ and associated industrial development) and conservation areas (Ramsar Site, MPAs and National Parks) are immediately adjacent to one another.
-Furthermore, the Saldanha Bay environment is utilised by a variety of, what could be considered, conflicting activities including industry, fishery, mariculture, recreation and the natural environment itself. necessitates sustainable development that is steered towards environmentally more resilient locations and away from sensitive areas (Thérivel et al. 1994).
+Furthermore, the Saldanha Bay environment is utilised by a variety of, what could be considered, conflicting activities including industry, fishery, mariculture, recreation and the natural environment itself.
+This situation necessitates sustainable development that is steered towards environmentally more resilient locations and away from sensitive areas (Thérivel et al. 1994).
 Several environmental management tools are considered in developing this region:

-- 1. Coastal Management Programme (in terms of the Integrated Coastal Management Act (ICMA)) - 2.
-Strategic Environmental Assessment (in terms of the National Environmental Management Act (NEMA)) - 3.
-Environmental Management Framework (in terms of NEMA) - 4.
-Environmental Management Programme (in terms of NEMA) - 5.
-Establishment of a Special Management Area (in terms of ICMA) - 6.
+- 1. Coastal Management Programme (ICMA) - 2.
+Strategic Environmental Assessment (NEMA) - 3.
+Environmental Management Framework (NEMA) - 4.
+Environmental Management Programme (NEMA) - 5.
+Establishment of a Special Management Area (ICMA) - 6.
 Erosion management